 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

 Wondering where to sell your crafts online?
-Thinking about selling handmade products made with your Silhouette Portrait or Cameo or Cricut Explore or Maker?
+Thinking about selling handmade products made with your Silhouette or Cricut?

 10 Places to Sell Crafts Online

 When first starting out, your friends and family make great customers.
 It is not uncommon to give a gift to a friend or family member, and have them return to you to ask you to create something for them.

 - Pro: Friends and family want to see you succeed, and will often pass on your information to their friends.

 - Con: Friends and family often want items made for really cheap (or free!) – remember to take into account your time, supplies, and talents.

 - Costs: Free.
 Don’t forget to give your friends and family members business cards.

 Most areas have local Buy and Sell groups through Facebook, Facebook Marketplace, and hyperlocal apps.

 - Pro: It’s usually free to list in these groups.